- Neurosurgical applications including hydrocephalus shunts

-Every device implanted in the body or in contact with flowing blood faces two critical challenges that can threaten the life of the patient it is meant to help: blood clotting and bacterial infection.
-To confront this challenge, Wyss Institute researchers created a super-repellent, Thin Layer Perfluorocarbon (TLP) coating specifically designed to prevent clot formation and biofilm formation when adhered to existing medical devices.
-The coating consists of a chemically inert perfluorocarbon material that is already approved by the Food and Drug Administration (FDA) for applications such as liquid ventilation, blood substitution, eye surgery, and more.
+Wyss researchers created a super-repellent, Thin Layer Perfluorocarbon (TLP) coating specifically designed to prevent clots and biofilms from forming on medical devices.
+The coating consists of a chemically inert perfluorocarbon material that is already approved by the Food and Drug Administration (FDA) for many medical applications.

-When applied to catheters and perfusion tubing, TLP repels whole blood including dedicated blood components that induce clotting reactions as well as bacteria that lead to the formation of infectious biofilms.
-In studies in pigs, the TLP coating made it possible to implant an arteriovenous (AV) shunt within large vessels in direct contact with blood for 8 hours without producing occlusion even in the absence the commonly administered anti-coagulant heparin, which is known to significantly elevate the risk of accidental bleeding in patients.
-The TLP coating significantly reduced the risk of Central-Lines Mediated Bloodstream Infections as well.
+They also developed a simple, two-step process that can attach the coating to materials ranging from plastic to glass and metal.
+When applied to catheters and perfusion tubing, TLP repels all blood components and bacteria that can lead to infectious biofilms.
+In studies in pigs, the TLP coating kept an arteriovenous (AV) shunt in direct contact with blood clear of blockages for 8 hours, even in the absence of the commonly administered anti-coagulant heparin.

 *The banner image is a Scanning Electron Microscope (SEM) image showing how red blood cells coagulate to form a blood clot, which is a common and life-threatening risk associated with the use of implanted medical devices.
 Credit: Wyss Institute at Harvard University.